contentful/create-contentful-app/packages/@contentful--app-scripts/README.md

 ### Activate an AppBundle

 Allows you to activate an AppBundle for an AppDefinition.
-When activated the app will serve the newly activated app bundle.
+When activated the app will serve the newly activated AppBundle.

 #### Interactive mode: